 The taps offer a range of typical big brand lagers, a cider and usually one or two local craft options, in this case Franklins‘ Super Soaker.
 There are 3 cask pumps and we had an excellent Harvey’s best as well, as malty and tasty as in any Harvey’s owned pub.
 Prices are fair and reasonable.

-The menu is incredibly affordable, so don’t expect gastro, but very decent and straddles your usual pub grub (Burgers, Wings, Chilli) as well as Mediterranean specialities cooked up by the resident Italian chef.
-They’ll do takeaway of food and booze for those wanting to take the Bevy experience home.
+The menu is incredibly affordable, so don’t expect gastro, and the decent list of options straddles your usual pub grub (Burgers, Wings, Chilli) as well as Mediterranean specialities cooked up by the resident Italian chef.
+They’ll even do takeaway of food and booze for those wanting to take the Bevy experience home.